Saber1998/WavesNodeMonitor/README.md

 Windows running at least PowerShell version 3 (Will look into making it a Docker file to be able to be run without the Windows requirement at a later date.)

 # Configuration
-Review the configurable parameters with the script and add in the appropriate data for your node.
+Follow scripts prompts to provide configuration data for node monitor.
 I.E. IP Address, Port that is open and Node Wallet Address.
-Telegram section needs to have a Bot created in Telegram for it to send the notifications to.
+Telegram API token is stored encrypted in JSON file instead of in plain text.

 For instructions on how to create a Telegram Bot, please see https://core.telegram.org/bots

 # Execution